 Deb is a member of American Christian Fiction Writers and My Book Therapy.
 She has been married to her co-pastor husband, Tony, for 35+ years.
 She has served her church as an administrator, librarian, Sunday school teacher, treasurer and flute player as a member of the worship team.

 My Writing Journey

 My interest in writing began in sixth grade after a story I wrote based on Gladys Malvern’s Behold Your Queen! received honorable mention at a school fair.
 Until I became a “born again” believer in Jesus Christ at a Lutheran Bible Institute youth rally in Issaquah, WA and began to read the Bible, I didn’t know my story involved Queen Esther in the Old Testament.

 Growing up, one of my best friends dreamed of becoming an author.
 Not me!
 After I became a teacher and read a magazine ad for the Institute of Children’s Literature, I wanted to learn to write.
 Alvin Tresselt, the school’s dean, had written White Snow, Bright Snow, a book sitting on my classroom shelf.
-And my teaching assistant’s mother finished an ICL course.
+I learned my teaching assistant’s mother finished an ICL course.
 I enrolled, selling several short stories and articles to Christian magazines.